cube-js/cube/docs/content/Schema/pre-aggregations.md

 changed.

 An original SQL pre-aggregation can also be used with time partitioning and incremental `refreshKey`.
-In this case, it can be used as follows:
+It requires using `FILTER_PARAMS` inside the Cube's `sql` property.

+Below you can find an example of the partitioned `originalSql` pre-aggregation.

 ```javascript
 cube(`Orders`, {